 LID – A tight lid is an owner’s friend.
 Aside from the apparent reason of keeping the fish from jumping out, it also provides a roof for the tank, keeping it clean and uncontaminated.

 AQUARIUM STAND – The 55-gallon fish tank is quite heavy.
 Empty, it might weigh somewhere between 70 to 78 lbs, depending on the make.
 When filled with water, fish, equipment and other stuff, it may weigh upwards of 630 lbs.
 Because of this weight, it needs a sturdy stand that can safely hold its weight.
 Finding an aquarium stand made for the 55-gallon fish tank can provide proper safety and security for both the owner and the little fishies.

 HEATER – The use of a heater depends on the temperature of your location.
 Mostly it is used in freshwater or saltwater tanks that are in an area where the temperature might be fickle, or just plain cold.

 LIGHTING – Lighting might seem trivial at first, but it is actually an integral part of the tank.
 Since different fishes react differently to light, be it due to their natural habitat, biology, or just behavior, it is important to use proper lighting depending on the stock of fish you have.

-FILTER – Probably the most important of all the tank equipment, the filter is the owner’s best friend when it comes to keeping the tank clean and non-toxic for the fishes.
-Find a filter that can support a 55 gallon tank in order to create a great environment for your pets.
+FILTER – Probably the most important of all the tank equipment, the filter is the owner’s best friend when it comes to keeping the tank clean and non-toxic for the fish.
+Find a filter that can support a 55-gallon tank in order to create an excellent environment for your pets.

 Frequently Asked Questions

-Reliable 55 gallon tanks are had to find, mainly because its large size requires durable materials and reliable warranties.
-As such, there are only a handful of trusted brands for this size of the aquarium, all of which we have featured above.
+Reliable 55-gallon tanks are hard to find, mainly because their large size requires durable materials and reliable warranties.
+As such, there are only a handful of trusted brands for this size of aquarium, all of which we have featured above.
 These are: